Security Video Shows Moment Car Crashes Into Pole After Woman Struck, Killed By Stray Bullet While Driving In Chester

 CHESTER, Pa.
 (CBS) — Police in Delaware County are searching for whoever shot a woman dead while she was driving her car.
-Police say she was an innocent bystander.
+Police say she was an innocent bystander and they have identified her as 62-year-old Diana Davis of Chester.

 Security video shows the moments a car slowly strikes a utility pole in Chester City Monday afternoon just after a gunman opened fire nearby at 9th Street and Central Avenue.